Best 15" Hi-Hat Cymbals for Aggressive Playing 2026

 - • Premium-priced, potentially a barrier for budget-conscious drummers.

-- • B20 bronze alloy delivers a focused, powerful, and articulate sound.
+- • B20 bronze alloy delivers a full, dark, and complex sonic character.

 Istanbul Agop 15" Traditional Jazz Hi-Hat